Structuring a Manga Chapter

 With Bulle.ai: Create your chapter page by page following your structure.

-Standard: 18 to 22 pages for weekly chapter.
+Standard: 18 to 22 pages for a weekly chapter.

 - Seinen: 20-25 pages